DNPLab/DNPLab/docs/source/index.rst

 * |B12TLink| acknowledges support from the U.S. National Institutes of Health (NIH), grant |GM116612|.
 * The |HanLabLink| acknowledges support from the U.S. National Science Foundation (NSF), Award No. CHE-1800596 and the German Science Foundation (DFG) as part of the Excellence Initiative under RESOLVDFG-EXC-2033 Project No. 390677874.
-* The |FranckLabLink| acknowledges the receipt of Startup Funds by Syracuse University.
+* The |FranckLabLink| acknowledges the received Startup Funds by Syracuse University.